By Rob Shaul

 Anecdotally, we can feel that loaded movement at the same speed as unloaded movement demands higher muscular demand and cardiovascular rate.
 MTI has completed another mini-study on uphill movement which found that loaded movement increased caloric demand by 50%.

-The hypothesis of this mini study was that because loaded movement demands a higher caloric and muscular demand, a higher carbohydrate dosage and/or a combo carb/fat/protein event nutrition supplement would perform better than then 1 gel per 45 minute recommended dosage for unloaded movement.
+The hypothesis of this mini-study was that because loaded movement demands a higher caloric and muscular demand, a higher carbohydrate dosage and/or a combo carb/fat/protein event nutrition supplement would perform better than 1 gel per 45 minutes recommended dosage for unloaded movement.

 The “better answer” we hoped to provide mountain and tactical athletes with following the study is a research-driven recommended dosage and/or recipe for extended loaded events.

 A small, quick mini-study is a great tool for us to accomplish several things before conducting a larger, longer, more involved study.
 First, we test the practicality and “churn” the testing protocols in the study.
 Second, mini study results can help us quickly identify obvious paths to follow with further research.
 Mini Studies are the primary tool we deploy for MTI’s Mission Direct Research.

 The “mission-direct” emphasis of MTI’s research significantly impacts study design.
 Ideally, our mini-studies deploy elements that are practical and commonly used/experienced by our mountain and tactical athlete population.
 As well, ideally, our mini studies are simple enough that the same study can be completed by others, without special equipment, techniques, or expertise.

 We worked closely with Roxanne Vogel, Sports Nutritionist at GU Energy, in developing the design for this mini-study.
 We had three questions going into the study design:

 Question 1: What would be the nutrition supplement dosage and recipe variations?